sonatell/sonatel-api-springboot/README.md

 ### 📃 Description

 The official Sonatel API SDK Java/Spring boot client.
-It eases API integration and adoption by :
+The SDK makes it quick and easy to build Sonatel APIs integration and adoption by :
 - managing under the hood token management
 - pincode encryption
 - request building
+- error handling
 - configuration

 ### 🚀 Getting started